Target standards for public libraries have been developed and the libraries' subsidy more than tripled.

 - implementation of a new comprehensive concept for public libraries; a "working group on public libraries" established by the Ministry for Education, the Arts and Culture 2009/10 drew up a strategy that promotes the nationwide implementation of new support guidelines.
 Target standards for public libraries were developed and the libraries' subsidy was more than tripled, to EUR 500 000, and an Association of Austrian Libraries (BVÖ) has been established as the central service point for public libraries.
 A public-library-map, first developed in 2013, illustrates the coverage rate of public libraries in Austria and shows the current achievement of the objectives.

 - gender budgeting; since January 2009, the Constitutional Law has obliged the government, the provinces and the municipalities "to strive for the actual equality of women and men in budgeting".
 Since 2007, the Arts Report has assessed financial payments on gender-related criteria and given a gender-specific description of commissions and juries active in the arts section.

 - protection of historic buildings and monuments and of the cultural heritage: continuation of digitalisation; an amendment to the Historic Buildings and Monuments Protection Act is being investigated;

 - responsibility to the victims of Nazism: finalising the concluding payments on the basis of the Restitutions Fund Act;

 - establishment of the Wiesenthal Institute;

 - renovation of the Austrian Pavilion at the Auschwitz memorial.
 The concept for a comprehensive redesign of the exhibition has been ready since April 2010.
-Austria will make EUR 6 million available, which from 2012 will flow through the National Fund to the International Auschwitz-Birkenau Foundation, founded by Poland.
+Austria provided EUR 6 million, which flow through the National Fund to the International Auschwitz-Birkenau Foundation, founded by Poland.
 Austria thereby wishes to make a contribution to ensuring that one of the most important international memorial sites to the crimes of the Shoah remains for posterity.